yugabyte/rust-postgres/README.md

 For topology-aware load balancing, you can now specify fallback placements too.
 This is not applicable for cluster-aware load balancing.
 Each placement value can be suffixed with a colon (`:`) followed by a preference value between 1 and 10.
 A preference value of `:1` means it is a primary placement.
-A preference value of `:2` means it is the first fallback placement and so on.If no preference value is provided, it is considered to be a primary placement (equivalent to one with preference value `:1`).
+A preference value of `:2` means it is the first fallback placement and so on.
+If no preference value is provided, it is considered to be a primary placement (equivalent to one with preference value `:1`).
 Example given below.

 ```
 "postgresql://127.0.0.1:5433/yugabyte?user=yugabyte&password=yugabyte&load_balance=true&topology_keys=cloud1.region1.zone1:1,cloud1.region1.zone2:2";